The Versatile Soft Toy for Encouraging Emotional Expression

 One of the most helpful habits we can teach our children is to value and respect money and learn how to save and invest.
 In this digital world of touch cards and cash on tap, it is easy to understand why children expect instant gratification when purchasing and not getting to grips with patience and saving.
 No wonder debt is such a massive problem to so many.
 Again teaching the basics through education can only benefit for their financial future.
 Metro Bank offers a great workshop to do just this, and it's free!
 A no brainer for schools!

-This blog will give you tips to lay the foundation when encouraging and supporting a growth mindset.
 There are ten tips and ways to help a child build a positive attitude and encourage perseverance, effort and belief in themselves.
 It describes the way we speak to children and how we can support them to understand you need to face challenges to grow and learn.